tiagopadua/aimshoot/README.md

 # aimshoot
 Target training mini-game / mouse accuracy exercise

+You can see it working here: https://tiagopadua.com/aimshoot/aimshoot.html

 ## Build
+Note: the build was tested on **Linux**.
+Probably won't work on other OS.

 To prepare for building, you need to have installed [npm](https://www.npmjs.com/).

 Then, on the project root folder, run once: